pieterkdevilliers/priority-tracking/README.md

     - [**Acknowledgements**](#acknowledgements)
 ---
 ### Why This Project?
-This project was initially inspired by a paper version used by a friend [Emma Mills](https://www.linkedin.com/in/emmamipa/), for her clients.
-It is used in her company [Mi-PA](https://www.mi-pa.co.uk/), to help clients identify the work which can be handed off to the mi-PA.
+This project was initially inspired by a paper version used by a friend, [Emma Mills](https://www.linkedin.com/in/emmamipa/), for her clients.
+It is used in her company [Mi-PA](https://www.mi-pa.co.uk/), to help clients identify the work which can be handed off to the Mi-PA team.

 For the front-end I used HTML, CSS and JavaScript.
 For the back-end I used Python, Django, SQLite3 and PostgreSQL.